datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

    <Alert severity="info">

    Note: you are free to change the value of the `datacenter` field in the install values.
-This will be the name of your Consul Datacenter.
+This is the the name of your Consul Datacenter.

    </Alert>